yoyozaemon/flappy_bird/README.md

 # flappy_bird
-The game is written by [Tetra] Game Engine .
+The game is written by using 2d FrameWork [Tetra]  .

 [Tetra]: https://tetra.seventeencups.net/